 A prototype of the ETSI instrument was assembled using all COTS parts and tested on-sky at the McDonald 0.9m in July 2019.
 The prototype instrument successfully measured the color during a WASP- 3b transit at the σ = 340ppm level (WASP-3 V mag = 10.6).
 The results from that measurement are shown in Figure 3.

-ETSI is currently in the final design phase.
-Over the next year ETSI will be assembled at Texas A&M and begin commissioning on a 2 meter telescope.
+ETSI had a successful first light April 19-23, 2022 at the McDonald Observatory 2.1m telescope.
 We estimate that during a two year survey, ETSI will collect transmission spectra from approximately 100 exoplanets doubling the number of exoplanets with measured transmission spectra.
 Figure 4 illustrates simulated exoplanet spectra of T = 600K and T = 1000K “Jupiters” with the ETSI bands overlaid.
 As is shown in this figure, ETSI is capable of detecting up to six atmospheric features (Na, K, water, methane, TiO and Rayleigh scattering) and has bands tuned specifically to maximize sensitivity to these features.

 The ETSI project is funded by the NSF MRI grant no. 1920312.